TechnologyRediscovery/codenforce/docs/occ/User_documentation_ACT.md

 ![screenshot](img/inspection_11.png)

-10. Once you are done selecting files, click the blue 'Upload' button (red circle).
+10. Once you are done selecting files, click the blue 'Upload' button.

 ![screenshot](img/inspection_12.png)

-If your upload is successful, the blue 'Upload' button will dissapear and confirmation will temporarily appear for each file that was uploaded (red arrow).
+If your upload is successful, the blue 'Upload' button will dissapear and confirmation will temporarily appear for each file that was uploaded.

 ![screenshot](img/inspection_13.png)